Meaganspoon25/car-sales-and-inventory/README.md

 The handleSubmit function handles form submission events, preventing the default form behavior and preparing the form data for submission to the server.
 It constructs a POST request with the form data and sends it to the appropriate API endpoint.
 In case of success, it resets the form data and sets the isSubmitted state to true.
 Conversely, any errors encountered during the submission process are logged to the console.
 Changes to form input fields are managed by the handleInputChange function, which updates the formData state based on user input.
 This ensures that the form data remains synchronized with user interactions.

+The updateAutomobileSoldStatus feature will send a PUT request to Inventory API at http://localhost:8100/api/automobiles/${vin}/ using the specific automobile VIN.
+The PUT request will change the entry's "sold" status from "false" (default) to "true" (meaning the automobile was sold).
+This will be important later on for the Appointment History form to display VIP status.

 Finally, the component returns JSX code representing the structure of the sales form.
 This includes input fields for selecting automobile VIN, salesperson, and customer, as well as an input field for specifying the sale price.
 Additionally, it renders a success message upon successful submission of the form.
 The SalesForm component is exported as the default export, making it available for use in other parts of the application.

 ### Sales List